Onset of symmetry breaking by the functional RG method: Numerical solution

-Higher order coupling constants shows a more involved scale dependence when the cutoff is decreased.
-Though their dimensionless value drops in the UV scaling regime they display a peak before $k_\mr{IR}$ which becomes taller with the increase of $n$.
-The further decrease of $k$ makes these coupling strengths very small when the cutoff reaches $k_\mr{IR}$.
+Higher order coupling constants show a more involved scale dependence when the cutoff is decreased.
+Though their dimensionless values drop in the UV scaling regime they display a peak at $k_{cr}$ which becomes taller with the increase of $n$.
 The large peak indicates that the particles interact with strong many-body forces at that scale.
-The emergence of the simple but unusual potential $V^\mr{deg}_k(\Phi)$, the dynamical Maxwell-cut, indicates that the dynamics of the particles at that scale is already modified by the presence of the homogeneous condensate.
-The dramatic raise and fall of the higher order interaction strengths before $k_\mr{IR}$ indicates that the full condensate supports radically different quasiparticles than the perturbative vacuum.
-This difference shows up in their "dressing", their structure in terms of the bare particles only.
-Naturally their dispersion relation which is controlled by the unbroken space-time symmetries must remain usual.
+Thus the key difference between theories with and without condensate is that multi-particle interactions reach a strong peak at finite scale for the latter and build new kind of quasi-particles.
+The emergence of the simple but unusual potential $V^\mr{deg}_k(\Phi)$, the dynamical Maxwell-cut, preceded by the dramatic raise and fall of the higher order interaction strengths indicates the emergence of radically different quasiparticles than those in the perturbative, ``empty`` vacuum.
+This difference shows up in their dressing, their structure in terms of the bare particles though their dispersion relation remains usual, being controlled by the unbroken space-time symmetries.

-Note that the theory shown in Fig. \ref{wh_deg_V2} is found deeper in the symmetry broken phase than the ones considered in Figs. \ref{massb}-\ref{higherlambdab}.
-We need strong symmetry breaking to observe a clear (dynamical) Maxwell-cut which gradually disappears as we approach the massless, critical theory.